-The American Phsychological Association found that 90% of patients on Vivitrol have opiod-free urine screens over a six month period, compared with only 35% of those on a placebo injection.
+The American Psychological Association found that 90% of patients on Vivitrol have opioid-free urine screens over a six-month period, compared with only 35% of those on a placebo injection.
 Also, 13% more patients stayed on the treatment.

 10,000 patients per year currently use Vivitrol Blocker to treat alcohol dependence since its approval in 2006.

 Vivitrol Blocker is best used in conjunction with a well-balanced treatment plan including counseling, group counseling, and 12-step work.